Lost-Crow23/Tech221_virtualisation/Sparta_App_deployment.md

 `sudo npm install pm2 -g`

-- Downloads the latest version of npm, and their dependencies
+- Downloads the latest version of npm (Node package manager), which consists of libraries and helps manage their dependencies.

 <h4>Step 5</h4>

-- `cd` onto your `app` with `ls` to find your specified file
+- `cd` onto your `app` with `ls` to find your specified file.

 <h4>Step 6</h4>

 `npm install`

-- Saves you specified packages into dependencies by default.
+- Saves your specified packages into dependencies by default.

 <h4>Step 7</h4>